veg/hyphy-eye/README.md

 **Importantly, though, I do NOT currently expect this project to:**
-1. see results summaries go directly from here to production.
+1. see results summaries go directly from here to production
 2. publish any artifacts directly through observable hq

 If we want to put markdown pages from here into production that will require some additional thinking/ planning/ development.

+## Development

 This is an [Observable Framework](https://observablehq.com/framework/) app.
 To install the required dependencies, run: